 Nobody could even begin to comprehend how such a tragedy could befall the respected and well-liked head of a business as benign and main-street as a telephone company.
 At the time, St. Louis was known as the "Bomb Capital of the Country" but this was beyond the pale.

-As more information came to hand, however, it started to look more like this terrible tragedy had been the result of an unbelievable set of circumstances that may have resulted in the 'mistaken" taking of an innocent life.
+As more information came to hand, however, it started to look more like this terrible tragedy had been the result of an unbelievable set of circumstances that may have resulted in the 'mistaken' taking of an innocent life.

 Both of the cars were black, both had a mobile telephone antenna and both had a four-digit license plate.

-Later, after hearing the explosion and seeing the remains of the destroyed car, the businessman realised he had seen the person planting the bomb.
+Later, after hearing the explosion and seeing the remains of the destroyed car, the businessman realised he had actually seen the person planting the bomb.

 Continental Telephone offered a $50,000 reward for information leading to the arrest and conviction of those responsible for Lucier's death and authorities interviewed hundreds of persons but no progress was made.

 The same reporter mentioned above, Ronald J. Lawrence, found that the attorney whose parking spot Lucier took and whose car looked so similar to his was representing two swindlers in the St. Louis area.
 Apparently, the two miscreants had run a scam on a guy from New Orleans.
 It turned out the guy was a well-connected Mafioso.
-The two had upset the wrong people and were on the receiving end of the deadly fury of the New Orleans Mafia.
+The two had upset the wrong people and were on the receiving end of the deadly fury of someone in the New Orleans Mafia.

-In a series of interviews with the underworld characters involved, the reporter was told the story of how the New Orleans mark knew of the explosion almost immediately after it occurred and how he threatened the swindlers with more trouble if they didn't pay him back the money they had scammed from him.
+In a series of interviews with the underworld characters involved, the reporter was told the story of how the New Orleans mark knew of the explosion almost immediately after it occurred and how he threatened the swindlers with more trouble if they did not pay him back the money they had scammed from him.

 Names were given but there was never enough evidence to bring charges.
-As the reporter has said, "The murder, for all practical purposes is solved, but forever will remain un-prosecuted.
+As the reporter has said, "The murder, for all practical purposes is solved, but forever will remain un-prosecuted."

 The incident made headlines for a few days but was soon forgotten by the general public.
 The company continued to grow and was eventually merged with GT&E to become the largest independent telephone company in the US.

 In May, 1995 Charles Wohlstetter passed away.
-In his long career, he founded Atlas Aircraft (later Cyclohm Motor Corporation) and Continental Telephone, became a real-estate mogul and bought the Racquet Club in Palm Springs, Calif., and a large vineyard, complete with chateau and 600,000 bottles of vintage wine, in France.
+In his long career, he founded Atlas Aircraft (later Cyclohm Motor Corporation) and Continental Telephone, became a real-estate mogul and bought the Racquet Club in Palm Springs, California, and a large vineyard, complete with chateau and 600,000 bottles of vintage wine, in France.

 It is truly amazing how, on a warm summer's day, such a story can arise out of middle America.
 It touched so many lives, involved so much intrigue and affected so many people from both sides of the social spectrum.